Annabelle lived alone until Jesus took residence in the used armchair she bought for cheap. He says He wants to help her get all she’s ever wanted.

 After her shower, she put on her baby blue dress, the sole vestige of her married life.
 Martin loved her so much in that dress, he would tell her all the time.
 She glanced at Jesus; He was still there, looking at her with a pleased grin.

 “You’re so beautiful, Annabelle.
 He’s gonna die when he sees you, he just has to.”

 “You won’t hurt him, will You?”

 He didn’t answer, letting His gaze wash over her.
 She tied her hair in a bun, put on a bit of makeup, then came to sit at His feet.
-They were so beautiful and smooth that she felt tempted to kiss them, like Mary Magdalene did before her.
-She also thought how she would love to sit on His lap, making herself small against Him as he rocked and cajoled her.
+They were so beautiful and smooth that she felt tempted to kiss them like Mary Magdalene did before her.
+She also thought about how she would love to sit on His lap, making herself small against Him as he rocked and cajoled her.

 She stayed on the floor.